 To maintain high level of security and privacy for third-party applications the Curity Identity Server requires such applications to use Multi Factor Authentication and signed consent when using the Hypermedia Authentication API.

 The attestation framework developed by Curity uses different implementations depending on the platform which the Client runs on - whether it’s an Android app, an iOS app or a browser-based Single Page Application.
-Details of the attestation framework will be published shortly in a whitepaper.
+You can have a look at the Hypermedia Authentication API Security in Detail whitepaper to learn more details of the attestation.

 The Hypermedia Authentication API lets you make another step in increasing User Experience and security of your applications.
 It enables you to create a seamless experience for your users, as all of the authentication process can be fulfilled within the application, without the need of leaving the app to authenticate in the browser.
 At the same time you do not lose the flexibility or security offered by a traditional authentication flow handled by the Authorization Server.